Is marijuana legal in Mexico?

 Understandable skepticism from a country torn by drug wars

-It must be a little scary for them to suddenly legalize a substance that’s among things they’ve been fighting for such a long time.
-This over-thinking may be subconscious and might impact how long it takes to complete the bill.
+Some officials in the Mexican government may be hesitant to suddenly legalize a substance they have been fighting for so long.
+This overthinking can be subconscious and can affect how long it takes to complete the bill.

 The overall process mainly depends on the bill’s correction.